top of page

 01.

-Start with a free 30-minute discovery call where you can ask questions, share what you're experiencing, and see if we feel like a good fit.
-There's no pressure and no obligation - it's simply a chance to explore whether my approach might work for you.
-If you decide you want to know more, we'll book an initial consultion.
+Start with a complimentary 30-minute call where you can ask questions, share what you're experiencing, and see if we feel like a good fit.
+This is an informal conversation where you'll also be able to explore the type of support you're looking for and whether my approach might work for you.
+And if you'd like to take things further, we can then arrange an initial consultation.

 02.